Creating Exponential Growth in Corporate Value

 Our first company was Hall Kimbrell Environmental Services.
 It grew at 327% compounded annual growth rate (CAGR) for seven (7) years.
 It produced $268,000 in revenue the first year, $3 million in year 2 and almost $100 million in the seventh (7th) year.
 That growth garnered the company the Inc 500’s #9 position, i.e. the 9th fastest growing private firm in the U.S. in that decade.
 Then Scanning America at 240% CAGR, Oread at 332% CAGR and Florida Environmental at 197% CAGR.
 The founder was awarded the U.S. Entrepreneur of the Year award by the President of the U.S. for the innovative growth design of HK.
 And we have been doing the same for three (3) decades since.

 The Enginuity Group knows scaling and with that expertise, a comprehensive scaling plan can be developed for your company by the same people who designed and rode the growth addressed above.
 We can take a $5 million per year company worth $3 million and turn it into a company worth $9 million in 5 years with an ultra-conservative scaling plan with ultra-low risk and stress on the system.
 Or we can take that same $5mm per year company and turn it into a company worth over $90 million in 5 years, which entails a very liberal scaling model, obviously somewhat higher risk and stress on the system and dedicated attention to managing the growth.
-Or we can develop a scaling plan that is not driven my arbitrary growth metrics but based on our client’s objective for the end company value.
+Or we can develop a scaling plan that is not driven my arbitrary growth metrics but based on your objective for the end company value.

 Five (5) Steps in a Scaling Program